mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 148 - ToDos/readme.md

 Most linters do it.

-We need the policy to reduce it.
+We need the policy to reduce them.

 If we are using TDD, we write the missing code right away.